🌊 Introduction: The Rising Tide of Global Flooding

 Nigeria

 Area: Mokwa, Niger State; Maiduguri, Borno due to heavy rain, river and displaced agricultural communities were entertained.
+Learn about Nigeria flood insurance for homeowners.

 Indonesia

-Area: Jakarta, Bogor, Bekasi, and surrounding areas in the capital’s metropolitan region faced severe urban flooding that crippled infrastructure for several weeks.
+Area: Jakarta, Bogor, Bekasi, and surrounding areas in the capital's metropolitan region faced severe urban flooding that crippled infrastructure for several weeks.
+Read more about protecting your property in Indonesia.

 Bolivia